William Walker Atkinson: Titles written under pseudonyms

 Ostensibly written by "Three Initiates," The Kybalion was published by the Yogi Publication Society.

 Titles Atkinson co-authored

 With Edward Beals, which may have been another pseudonym, Atkinson wrote the so-called "Personal Power Books"—a group of 12 titles on humanity's internal powers and how to use them.

 Titles include Faith Power: Your Inspirational Forces and Regenerative Power or Vital Rejuvenation.

 Due to the lack of information on Edward Beals, many believe this is also a pseudonym.

-With his fellow Chicago resident L. W. de Laurence he wrote Psychomancy and Crystal Gazing.

-L.W. de Laurence was an incredible character himself, publisher and author of dozens of "occult" books that had a tremendous influence in many African and Caribbean countries, to the point that, to this day, they are banned in Jamaica.
+With fellow Chicago resident L. W. de Laurence, he co-authored Psychomancy and Crystal Gazing.
+L. W. de Laurence was a publisher and author of numerous books on "occult" subjects, which had influence in several African and Caribbean countries; some of his works are banned in Jamaica.

 The 'Arcane Teaching' Books

 A series named The Arcane Teaching is also attributed to Atkinson.
 Significant portions of material from The Arcane Teaching were later re-worked, appearing nearly verbatim in The Secret Doctrines of the Rosicrucians by Magus Incognito (yet another Atkinson alias).

 Nothing is known of the first edition of The Arcane Teaching, which apparently consisted of a single volume of the same name.

 The second edition was expanded to include three 'supplementary teachings' in pamphlet form.
 The four titles in this edition were: The Arcane Teaching (hardback), The Arcane Formulas, or Mental Alchemy (pamphlet), The Mystery of Sex, or Sex Polarity (pamphlet), and Vril, or Vital Magnetism (pamphlet).
 This edition was published by A. C. McClurg—the same publisher who brought out the Tarzan the Ape-Man series by Edgar Rice Burroughs—under the "Arcane Book Concern" imprint, and the name of the publisher, A. C. McClurg, doesn't actually appear anywhere upon the books in this edition.
 The series bears a 1909 copyright mark, listing the copyright holder as "Arcane Book Concern".
 There also appears to have been a pamphlet entitled Free Sample Lesson which was published under the "Arcane Book Concern" imprint, indicating that it may have appeared concurrently with this edition.

 The third edition split the main title, The Arcane Teaching, into three smaller volumes, bringing the total number of books in the series to six.
 This edition consisted of the following titles (the three titles marked with an asterisk (*) are the volumes that had appeared together as The Arcane Teaching in the previous edition): The One and the Many* (hardback), Cosmic Law* (hardback), The Psychic Planes* (hardback), The Arcane Formulas, or Mental Alchemy (binding unknown), The Mystery of Sex, or Sex Polarity (binding unknown), and Vril, or Vital Magnetism (binding unknown).
 The third edition of The Arcane Teaching was published by A. C. McClurg under its own name in 1911.
 The books in this series bear the original 1909 copyright, plus a 1911 copyright listing "Library Shelf" as the new copyright holder.